 We are committed to the science of communication

-The field of speech and hearing sciences involves the study of all aspects of typical and impaired human communication, and the top-ranked University of Washington, Department of Speech & Hearing Sciences (SPHSC) is committed to understanding the fundamental processes and mechanisms involved in normal and disordered processes of speech, language, hearing, swallowing, and to improving the quality of life for individuals affected by communication and swallowing disorders across the lifespan.
+The field of speech and hearing sciences involves the study of all aspects of typical and impaired human communication, and the top-ranked University of Washington, Department of Speech & Hearing Sciences (SPHSC) is committed to understanding the fundamental processes and mechanisms involved in typical l and disordered processes of speech, language, hearing, and swallowing, and to improving the quality of life for individuals affected by communication and swallowing disorders across the lifespan.

 The Department has a superb record of research achievement and acquisition of outside grant funds, which clearly speaks to the Department's commitment to scientific inquiry.
 We have an outstanding faculty, engaged in a variety of teaching and research activities, as well as community and University service.
 They are dedicated to understanding the scientific and theoretical frameworks of human communication and its disorders, including the roles of biology, cognition, environment, and culture.
 A number of faculty are national and international leaders in their fields and present a high profile for the University as a whole.